Britain’s Prince Andrew denies knowledge of Epstein’s crimes

-LONDON (AP) — Britain’s Prince Andrew has denied any knowledge of criminal behavior by one-time friend Jeffrey Epstein who killed himself in a New York jail while awaiting trial on sex trafficking charges.
+LONDON (AP) — Britain’s Prince Andrew responded to intense media scrutiny of his links to Jeffrey Epstein by issuing a statement Saturday denying any knowledge of criminal behavior by his one-time friend who killed himself in a New York jail while awaiting trial on sex trafficking charges.

-The Duke of York said in a statement Saturday that “at no stage during the limited time I spent with him did I see, witness or suspect any behavior of the sort that subsequently led to his arrest and conviction.”
-Epstein was convicted in 2008 after pleading guilty to prostitution-related state charges and served 13 months behind bars.
+“At no stage during the limited time I spent with him did I see, witness or suspect any behaviour of the sort that subsequently led to his arrest and conviction,” Andrew said in the written statement, referring to Epstein’s 2008 conviction after pleading guilty to prostitution-related state charges.

+Epstein served 13 months behind bars.
 Andrew again said it was a “mistake” to visit Epstein after his release in 2010.

 Queen Elizabeth’s son also expressed “tremendous sympathy” for Epstein’s victims.